 The best example of picking the right time to see Japan is the cherry blossom trees that only flower about two weeks a year.
 You can see these beautiful pink displays from late January in the south of the archipelago and as late as early May in the north.

-Why not call us and let us help you pick the right time for you to visit Japan.
-Press here for full contact details.
+Why not contact us and let us help you pick the right time for you to visit Japan.
+Press Connect with and Japan specialist today.

 Choosing the right way to see Japan